 I don’t really think it matters too much who you speak to, as long as they have a sympathetic ear.
 Those closest to me are aware of my anxiety and I always tell them what my triggers are so that there is someone keeping a watchful eye over me.
 Bizarrely, I am quite good in extreme situations as the organiser in me takes over.
 But sometimes I can find relatively straightforward situations overwhelming so I then talk it through with someone who can help me to rationalise it in my head.

 I see nothing wrong with taking medication.
 Nobody would look down on me for taking a painkiller if I had toothache, so I’m not sure why medication for mental health issues is stigmatised.
 Personally, I am unable to take any sort of medication due to a conflict with the medication I take for my heart.
-However, the tablets that I take daily to control my SVT also helps to reduce the physical side of anxiety ( rapid heart rate) which means that I know a panic attack is unlikely to happen and that is a huge relief.
+However, the tablets that I take daily to control my SVT also help to reduce the physical side of anxiety ( rapid heart rate) which means that I know a full-blown panic attack is unlikely to happen and that is a huge relief.

 Acceptance is probably the biggest and most important part of my battle with anxiety.
 I no longer feel ashamed of it, and I don’t feel the need to hide it.
 Accepting that it is simply a part of who I am actually means that it becomes less of a problem.
 It bothers me a lot less as I’ve got older.
 Knowing that it’s never going to fully go away means that I don’t berate myself when I’m feeling anxious.
 I take a deep breath, work through a Worry Tree and get through it as best I can.